The Happenings on Shaw Hill

 “You asked me to come down.”

 “I had no idea you were in the house, Mr. Taylor.
-But I do have to ask you to leave.”
+Now I have to ask you to leave.”

 I nodded my head and turned around.
 I scanned my flashlight over the debris and overflow of storage.
-Underneath a tipped over bookcase there was a blanket.
+Underneath a tipped over bookcase there was a rolled-up rug.
+It was the rug that Megan was wrapped in.
+I turned around to look at the officer.
+“Have you checked that rug?”
+I asked.

 “No, I have not.”